nodesense/cts-aws-spark-april-2021/jupyter.md

 pip - package installeer for Python

-Open Jupyter (py37) from Windows Programs..
+Step 2: Open Jupyter (py37) from Windows Programs..

-Run this code..
+Step 3: Create a new notebook, save it as HelloSpark Run below code..

 ```
 import findspark